 I always have a box of eggs to hand as they are perfect for whizzing up speedy, satisfying meals in minutes.
-Although I often serve this Frittata for lunch, it’s such a good way of using up courgette (or zucchini) it works really well for breakfast/brunch or for a spot of meal prepping so you can enjoy a delicious homemade meal even when you are in a rush.
+Although I often serve this Frittata for lunch, it’s such a good way of using up zucchini.
+It works really well for breakfast/brunch or for a spot of meal prepping so you can enjoy a delicious homemade meal even when you are in a rush.
 Frittatas are also a great way of using up what you have in the fridge, potatoes, broccoli, red peppers, red onion…use what you have!
 Soften the vegetables first and add lots of cheese and you basically can’t go wrong.

 - It is full of flavour thanks to the delicious combination of Parmesan, Emmental and feta, and generous helping of chives and parsley.